-Fagun Thakrar is a critically acclaimed British actress, writer-director, filmmaker and activist, based in the UK and the US.
-Having served as spokeswoman for other non-profit causes and foundations, Fagun witnessed the transformative effects that fostering creativity in others can have in their lives.
-She founded the Fagun Foundation in 2017.
-Fagun has appeared in a number of international cinematic productions and as an artist, her films and creative output focus on narratives featuring strong female leads and advancing women’s rights.
-Fagun studied medicine at University College London and later trained in classical acting at the renowned Royal Central School of Speech and Drama in London.
-She subsequently completed a master’s degree at the London College of Arts and Fashion.
-Most recently, Fagun’s artistic passion expanded to directing.
-Having studied film directing in the United States, her latest project is a documentary exploring the intersection of neuroscience and mindfulness: ‘How Our Brains Are Affected by Meditation’.
+Fagun Thakrar is a critically acclaimed British actress, writer-director and activist, based in the UK and the US.
+Having served as spokeswoman for other non-profit causes and foundations for several years, Fagun witnessed the transformative effects that fostering creativity in others can have in their lives.
+Following this, she founded the Fagun Foundation in early 2017.
+Fagun has appeared in a number of Hollywood and international cinematic productions and as an artist and writer-director, uses filmmaking to educate people’s perspectives on the world.
+Her films and creative output focus on narratives featuring strong female leads and advancing women’s rights.
+Fagun studied Medicine at University College London and later trained in Classical and Contemporary Acting at the prestigious Royal Central School of Speech and Drama in London.
+Alongside her film career, she completed a master’s degree at the London College of Arts and Fashion and established her own fashion line.
+Most recently, Fagun’s artistic passion expanded to directing, that she studied at a world-renowned directing school in the USA.
+Her latest project is a documentary exploring the intersection of meditation and neuroscience: ‘How Our Brains Are Affected by Meditation’.
 In addition to her philanthropy and cinematic profession, her career achievements also span a wide range of industries and passions including fashion, business and teaching.

 A Message from the Founder, Fagun Thakrar

-During my time as the international spokesperson and volunteer for a domestic abuse non-profit in the US I encountered the power of creative expression.
+During my time as the international spokesperson and volunteer for a domestic violence non-profit in the US I encountered the power of creative expression firsthand.
 Through my hands-on experience working with these women, I learned that creative expression helped them to regain a sense of independency which enabled them to flourish in other aspects of their lives, thereby regaining a sense of their own self-value.

-Following these experiences and having dedicated much of my professional life to the arts, I am determined to advocate the power of artistic expression and arts awareness as an outlet which not only promotes creativity and self-expression but also supports and harmonises with one’s professional and personal development and well-being, helping to empower girls and women across the globe.
+Following these experiences and having dedicated much of my professional life to the arts, I am determined to advocate the power of creativity as an outlet which not only promotes self-expression but also supports and harmonises with one’s personal and professional development and well-being.
+Through this, I hope to empower girls and women across the globe.